typelevel/jawn/README.md

 * `SingleValue` waits to return a single `J` value once parsing is done.
 * `UnwrapArray` if the top-level element is an array, return values as they become available.
-* `ValueStream` parser one-or-more json values separated by whitespace
+* `ValueStream` parse one-or-more json values separated by whitespace.

 Here's an example: